zopefoundation/ZODB/index.rst

 The Zope Object Database (ZODB) provides seamless object persistence in Python.
-It gets rid of requiring a relational database for your object-oriented application and provides you with a powerful and safe object sore: persistence, transactions, scalability, :doc:`and more<overview>`.
+It gets rid of requiring a relational database for your object-oriented application and provides you with a powerful and safe object store: persistence, transactions, scalability, :doc:`and more<overview>`.